-Red Sox outbreak serves as reminder of how the coronavirus could affect October
+Red Sox outbreak serves as reminder of how covid could affect October

 “I think that’s going to have to be a conversation in the industry that we step back and have, and obviously there’s a lot of different levels to that conversation including the rights of our players and what that should mean,” Bloom told reporters this week.

 While mandatory vaccination for players has long been a no-go for the players’ union, many organizations are considering and/or implementing vaccine mandates for other team employees.
 The league office mandates vaccinations.
-The Washington Nationals and Baltimore Orioles have set deadlines by which team employees must be vaccinated or part ways with the organization.
+The Nationals and the Baltimore Orioles have set deadlines by which team employees must be vaccinated or part ways with the organization.
 The San Francisco Giants already have a vaccine mandate for employees who come into the office, though many team employees are still working from home.

 In the Nationals’ case, the mandate will almost certainly result in a parting of ways with former big league player, manager and current executive Bob Boone, father of Yankees’ manager Aaron and former all-star Bret.
 While the Nationals say Boone is resigning rather than comply with the mandate, Boone insists he is not resigning, suggesting instead that he has been forced to leave the organization.
-Either way, the outcome is the same, and it is jarring: One of the Nationals longest-serving front office stalwarts will be gone because of his unwillingness to get the shot.
+Either way, the outcome is the same, and it is jarring: One of the Nationals’ longest-serving front office stalwarts will be gone because of his unwillingness to get the shot.

 Similar unwillingness on the part of players could contribute to covid-19 outbreaks down the stretch, with months of work and sweat and tears on the line.
 Front offices and coaching staffs spend months and millions investing in their rosters and training staffs, trying to stave off anything that might undermine it all in October.
 The question for the Red Sox and others over the next few weeks is how much the players, themselves, are willing to inoculate themselves against those contingencies, too.